yeshsurya/WPF-Applications/README.md

 </br>
 <h2>Prime Counter - Asynchronous </h2>
 <p>
-  WPF application which demonstrates usage of async and await after c# 5.0.
-Progress Bar updated from an Asynchronous task.
-Cancelation token implemented, which is usually part of major enterprise applications.Prime calculation will be done in background while UI is made non responsive.
+  WPF application which demonstrates usage of async and await which was introduced after c# 5.0.
+Progress Bar gets updated from an Asynchronous task.
+Cancelation token is implemented, which is usually part of most of enterprise applications.Primes count calculation will be done in background while UI remains responsive.
 </p>